 Back in my newly cleaned room, I lay back down on my bed and tried to sleep a little more.

 Kiersten, who was in the dorm above me, didn’t believe me when I told her this story later that morning, but upon seeing a missed poop stain on the floor and a brown handprint on my bunk bed’s curtain (which I innocently grabbed before I knew what was on my hand and ripped off my bed after I realized what I did), she freaked out and exclaimed, “Thank God we are checking out today.”

 As we left the hostel that day, I hailed a cab.

 “The W Hotel,” I said.

-As I stepped into the cab, I was never more happy I had decided the night before to move from a hostel to a hotel because, now, a shit-free future, lay ahead of me.
+As I stepped into the cab, I couldn’t have been happier to move from a hostel to a hotel.
+A shit-free future awaited me.

-P.S. – I’m not naming the hostel because it is a really good one and I had a great time there.
+P.S. – I’m not naming the hostel because it’s a really good one, and I had a great time there.
 This could have happened to anyone in any dorm in the world.

-P.P.S – There were curtains on the bunk beds so people wouldn’t wake up and light was already coming into the room from the poorly shaded window so I wasn’t worried about waking anyone up.
+P.P.S. – There were curtains on the bunk beds so people wouldn’t wake up.
+But light was already coming into the room from the poorly shaded window, so I wasn’t worried about waking anyone up.